Two high water rescues in South Texas, over 90 rescued

-LA SALLE COUNTY, Texas – Heavy rains caused two high-water rescues in South Texas Tuesday morning causing several workers to become stranded.
+LA SALLE COUNTY, TX - Heavy rains caused two high-water rescues in South Texas Tuesday morning causing several workers to become stranded.

 A Dimmit County spokesperson said the first high water rescue occurred at Cochina Ranch on Diamond H. Road off Highway 83 South around 8 Wednesday morning.